xuminic/ezthumb/Readme.txt

 Release Notes
 =============
+Version 3.6.5:
+*) The progress bar dialog will inherit the configuration from the ezthumb GUI dialog.
+*) Fixed a bug that Chinese characters were failed to pass to the progress bar dialog.
+*) Workarounded the imcomplete context menu in Windows by associates ezthumb to the OpenWithList.

 Version 3.6.4:
 *) Fixed the bug which freeze the progress bar in i-frame dumping mode.
 *) Fixed the bug in configure file to the correct linking sequence.